SumitM1shra/AWS-PROJECTS/Three_Tier_Infrastructure_Project/README.md

-# AWS Three Tier Web Architecture Workshop
+# AWS Three Tier Architecture Workshop

 ## Description:
-This workshop is a hands-on walk through of a three-tier web architecture in AWS.
-We will be manually creating the necessary network, security, app, and database components and configurations in order to run this architecture in an available and scalable manner.
+This project is a hands-on walk through of a three-tier web architecture in AWS.
+Manually creating the necessary network, security, app, and database components and configurations in order to run this architecture in an available and scalable manner.

 ## Architecture Overview
 ![AWS Architecture - DrawIO](https://github.com/pandacloud1/AWS_Project1/assets/134182273/3e46931f-0802-48a7-b044-22cd2afde467)